Written by Becky Monroe

 Lacy spent most of her days just being spoiled.
-But, she did go to a lot of places in the unfairly short time they had her and told everyone they met about her being an Amish puppy mill breeder dog.
-“Our goal was never to shame anyone but to just let them know to spread the word around to anyone they knew that Amish puppy mills are all around Ohio and to do research into how to spot mills.
+But, she did go to a lot of places in the unfairly short time they had her and told everyone they met about her being a puppy mill breeder dog.
+“Our goal was never to shame anyone but to just let them know to spread the word around to anyone they knew that puppy mills are all around Ohio and to do research into how to spot mills.
 And, hopefully, in the future adopt or rescue their next pet,” expressed Sarah as to what accomplishments Lacy achieved.

 Sarah also commented on the question,”What is special about this dog?” with the following, “Dogs have this amazing quality where their existence makes our lives better and they instinctively want to bond with humans which makes puppy mills even more sickening.
 To treat animals as machines for profit and deny them of at least a humane life when they are totally dependent on us for their physical and emotional care should have never been legal in the first place, let alone that puppy mills are still a booming business today.”

 Despite the sadness that surrounds both puppy mills and the survivors who find freedom, they do go on to teach us important life lessons as Sarah summed up here,” I have learned that you can pull yourself out of a dark spot when shown love and given a safe place to recover.
 Even if the bad things that have happened to have caused layers of damage you can still find a way to be happy in spite of it all.”